If you crave big city bustle, Birmingham's spirited nightlife, sophisticated culture and travel connections could meet all your expectations.

 The Rainbow Venues are 11 venues in former industrial spaces around Digbeth.
 They host atmospheric club nights, festivals, street food markets and art exhibitions.

-Outdoors: Kings Heath Park is a 35-acre Green Flag park.
+Kings Heath Park is a 35-acre Green Flag park.
 It was originally a private estate but now has two playgrounds, a tea room and a bowling green.
-A particular highlight is the Television Garden, which has been developed over several years by a series of gardening shows.
+The Television Garden has been developed over several years by a series of gardening shows.